cs4372/ios-study-guide/how-tos/Download+Cache-images/Download+Cache-Images.md

 ## How to download and cache images

-See ... for reference.
+See sample [project](https://github.com/cs4372/ios-study-guide/tree/master/how-tos/Download%2BCache-images/Download%2BCache-Images/Download%2BCache-Images) for reference.

-Key notes:
+### Key notes:

 1. Swift uses URLSession for making network requests and there are two main types of tasks that you can use: download tasks and data tasks.